Featured image of post Sleep slight improvement, difficult to manage, follow up with doctor

 The part I’m actually bringing to the doctor

 The reason I wanted a sleep doctor in addition to the psychologist who was out of ideas—and not another app that tells me to avoid screens—is the breathing data.
-My overnight blood oxygen looks reassuring at a glance: it averages 96.4% and the nightly average never dips below 95%.
+My overnight blood oxygen looks reassuring at a glance: it averages 96.3% and the nightly average stays above 95% on all but two recent nights (94.5% and 94.3%).
 No dramatic desaturations.
 So if this were straightforward obstructive apnea with oxygen crashing all night, it isn’t showing up that way.

 Nightly overnight SpO₂ holding near 96% above a 95% guide line, with breathing-disturbance bars that stay low most nights but spike toward 15 on roughly a third of them